MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 ### Save Power Automate definition

-After you create your flows, you need to save them as **Provider Definition Logic Definition** components.
+After you create your flows, save them as **Provider Definition Logic Definition** components.
 This component type provides Intelligent Order Management with the actions to deploy during provider activation.

-You must have the following prerequisites before you can save your flows.
+Before you can save your flows, make sure you have the following prerequisites.

-- To save your Power Automate logic definitions, you need to issue OData requests.
-To do so, you need an account with PostMan or a similar service.
+- To save your Power Automate logic definitions, you need to send OData requests.
+To send these requests, you need an account with PostMan or a similar service.

-- You need to generate an access token to your Dataverse environment to issue GET and POST requests.
+- You need to generate an access token for your Dataverse environment to send GET and POST requests.

   - Set up an Azure account with an active subscription.
-If you don't have an active account, you need to set up an account on the [Azure website](https://azure.microsoft.com/pricing/purchase-options/azure-account?cid=msft_learn).
+If you don't have an active account, set up an account on the [Azure website](https://azure.microsoft.com/pricing/purchase-options/azure-account?cid=msft_learn).

   - PowerShell must be installed.
 For more information, see [Installing PowerShell](/powershell/scripting/install/installing-powershell).